AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 [PerformanceExplorer](https://github.com/AndyAyersMS/PerformanceExplorer).

 Benchmarks are set up to run under xunit-performance.
-Per-benchmark times are rougly normalized to 1 second to try and keep the variance constant in each benchmark.
+Per-benchmark times are roughly normalized to 1 second to try and keep the variance constant in each benchmark.

 Xunit-performance runs the benchmark code via reflection.
 For each